longhorn/website/content/docs/1.2.2/deploy/install/install-with-rancher.md

 One benefit of installing Longhorn through Rancher catalog is that Rancher provides authentication to the Longhorn UI.

-If there is a new version of Longhorn available, you will see an `Upgrade Available` sign on the `Catalog Apps` screen.
+If there is a new version of Longhorn available, you will see an `Upgrade Available` sign on the `Apps & Marketplace` screen.
 You can click `Upgrade` button to upgrade Longhorn manager.
 See more about upgrade [here](../../upgrade).

 ## Prerequisites